lisy87/dugesia-transcriptome/README.md

 ## interleave_to_oneline.pl

-# script taked from Kenosis's biostars post: https://www.biostars.org/p/76376/
+# script taken from Kenosis's biostars post: https://www.biostars.org/p/76376/

 use strict;
 use warnings;